2025 conclave: Day one

 On 7 May, the conclave began.
 It was preceded by Cardinal Giovanni Battista Re, the dean of the College of Cardinals, celebrating the Mass pro eligendo Pontifice (lit. 'for the election of the Pontiff') in St. Peter's Basilica at 10 am CEST (08:00 UTC).
 All support staff, such as sacristans, medical staff, elevator operators, and the director of security services for the Vatican, along with officers and officials of the conclave, had taken their solemn oath of secrecy on 5 May.
 At 4:30 pm, the conclave officially began with a prayer service in the Pauline Chapel, at the end of which the electors entered the Sistine Chapel in procession.
 Once there, the hymn Veni Creator Spiritus ("Come, Creator Spirit") was sung and the 133 cardinal electors then swore themselves to secrecy.
 Each cardinal elector in order of seniority placed his hands on a Book of the Gospels and made the affirmation aloud in Latin:

-While making the oath, several cardinals used the Latin forms of their names.
 Diego Ravelli, the papal master of ceremonies, then called out the words Extra omnes, a command for everyone who is not a cardinal elector or an official of the conclave to leave the chamber.
 He then shut the entrance to the Sistine Chapel at 5:46 p.m.
 Cardinal Raniero Cantalamessa, the longtime Capuchin preacher of the pontifical household, then offered a reflection to the cardinals behind the closed doors.
-Reportedly, the remarks lasted for over an hour, delaying the start of the first ballot (and, consequently, the smoke reporting out its results); at one point, Cardinal Parolin asked the assembled cardinal electors if they wanted to postpone the first vote until the next morning — (they did not).
+Reportedly, the remarks lasted for more than an hour, delaying the start of the first ballot (and, consequently, the smoke reporting out its results); at one point, Cardinal Parolin asked the assembled cardinal electors if they wanted to postpone the first vote until the next morning – they did not.

 Given the conclave had begun in the afternoon, only a single ballot was held on this first day.
 According to some reports, Parolin, the frontrunner, received more than 40 votes on the first ballot, while the rest of the field was considerably split.
 According to other reports, Prevost was the most voted candidate in the first ballot, slightly above Parolin, with Péter Erdő, one of the main conservative candidates, in third place.
 The first day of the conclave ended at 9:00 p.m., after black smoke emerged from the chimney of the Sistine Chapel, signifying that the vote taken had not resulted in the election of a new pope.
 Vatican Media reported that up to 45,000 people had gathered in St. Peter's Square to await the smoke.